saviogl/saviogl.github.io/_posts/2016-04-05-hopping-on-the-es6-train.markdown

 }
 ```

-Everything inside of the brackets is the body of a class, and that's where you define class members, such as methods or constructors.
+Everything inside of the curly brackets {} is the body of a class, and that's where you define class members, such as methods or constructors.

 ## Hoisting
 One important thing to mention when working with classes is that as opposed to functions declarations, class declarations are not [hoisted](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) so you need to declare your class and then access it, otherwise it will throw ReferenceError.